Sleeping Pills and Reward Pathways

 Drug dependency implies tolerance, in which increasing doses of the drug are required to produce an effect, or withdrawal symptoms such as anxiety, agitation, or physical stress reactions when the individual attempts to stop using the drug.
 Drug addiction involves drug use that adversely affects occupational, personal, or social functioning because the individual cannot stop or control use of the drug.

 Current research on narcotics, cocaine, methamphetamine, and alcohol demonstrates that these drugs can lead to dependency and addiction by a common neurobiological pathway involving increased release of dopamine, a neurotransmitter in the brain’s reward system (also known as the brain’s pleasure center).
 The increased dopamine produced by these drugs in the brain’s reward area/pleasure system, which is pleasurable and reinforcing, can lead to long-term changes in the activity of dopamine-producing neurons in the reward system.
 Dopamine is considered a key ingredient in addiction, as people who experience rapid surges in dopamine tend to feel sensations of pleasure or euphoria.
-Drugs that tap into the brain’s reward system like this are often considered very addictive, and this may explain why some people develop addictions to these drugs.
+Drugs that tap into the brain’s reward system like this are often considered very addictive, and this may explain why many people develop addictions to these drugs.

 New research, including research funded by the National Institute on Drug Abuse, demonstrates that benzodiazepine medications, and benzodiazepine-like medications such as Ambien, may lead to dependency and addiction through a similar neurobiological pathway.
 This research shows that benzodiazepines inhibit control over dopamine in the reward system by increasing an inhibitory neurotransmitter called GABA at the alpha-1 GABAA receptor subtype (which is specifically where Ambien acts) in inhibitory neurons.
 These inhibitory neurons normally limit dopamine by inhibiting dopamine neurons.
 Since GABA is inhibitory, and benzodiazepines and Ambien increase GABA, they inhibit the inhibitory neurons’ ability to control the release of dopamine in the reward system.
 Inhibition of inhibition is disinhibition, so these drugs disinhibit control of dopamine and it surges.